vduseev/vduseev.github.io/_drafts/2018-05-08-fastest-directory-size-python.md

     return size
 {% endhighlight %}

-However, that implies that the tree has to be traversed two times: first, for the total size calculation, and then a second time, during the actual process of file uploading.
-Which brings up a question: *Can we speed up a directory size calculation?*
+The tree must be traversed two times: first, for the total size calculation, and then a second time, during the actual process of file uploading.
+Which brings up a question: *Can we speed up the directory size calculation process?*

+## Story of *os.scandir* in Python

 Previously, before version 3.5, Python has been using `os.listdir` inside the `os.walk` function, and it made `os.walk` pretty slow to the point where people started questioning the nature of Python's slow directory size calculation (see this amazing discusssion on [StackOverflow.com](https://stackoverflow.com/questions/2485719/very-quickly-getting-total-size-of-folder/)).
-The reason behind it is that `os.listdir` calls OS functions to get the names of the files in the directory, and then separately makes additional calls to determine whether the file is a directory or a file.
+The reason behind it is that `os.listdir` calls OS functions to get the names of the files in the directory, and then separately makes additional system calls to determine whether particular record represents a directory or a file.

 [Ben Hoyt](http://benhoyt.com/) investigated this and wrote the [`scandir`](https://pypi.org/project/scandir/) package which is now included into core Python as a part of the `os` module.
 I highly recommend reading the [full story](http://benhoyt.com/writings/scandir/) behind creation and development of *os.scandir* as a demonstration of what improving a piece of Python could look like and how much effort it takes to get the improvement accepted into the Python codebase.

 As Ben [points out](http://benhoyt.com/writings/scandir/#why-is-scandir-needed), these days, Windows, Linux, and Mac actually return the file type info along with the list of files in the directory.
 In contrast to the *listdir* where file type was requested through a separate `stat` system call.
 Moreover, Windows even returns the corresponding sizes of the files. `os.scandir` takes advantage of this fact; thus, it replaced *listdir* in *os.walk* function as a more efficient solution.

-Can we take an advantage of the fact that `os.scandir` might already have the sizes of the files without making additional system calls?
+Can we gain additional speed from the fact that `os.scandir` might already have the sizes of the files without making additional system calls?
 Even though both `os.walk` and `os.scandir` are now basically the same with sheer difference between them being the recursive nature of *os.walk*, we can still try.
-However, we can't obtain file sizes from results provided by *os.walk*, which yileds a tuple consisting of current invistigated path, list of directories in it, and a list of file names in it.
-In contrast, *os.scandir* yields `DirEntry` objects that contain a lot of additional information.
+However, we can't obtain file sizes from results provided by *os.walk*, which yields a tuple consisting of current invistigated path, list of directories in it, and a list of file names in it.
+Contrary to that, *os.scandir* yields `DirEntry` objects that contain a lot of additional information.

+## Benchmark approach

-We will compare `os.scandir` based approach with several modifications of `os.walk` to find out which one will deliver the fastest results.
+We will compare `os.scandir` based approach with several modifications of `os.walk` and with a set of system tools such as `du`, wrapped in a subprocess call, to find out which one will deliver the fastest results.
 We should also consider system level caching, when, for example, i-nodes get added to the block cache.
 To exclude block cache warmup we perform an initial run on the directory and then do the real measurement.

-## Other ways to calculate directory size
+## Ways to calculate directory size

 Let's consider other options to calculate directory size.
 Here is a couple of modifications of original *os.walk* based approach.
-They are not really that useful but nevertheless are interesting to consider in the benchmark, just for fun.
+They are not really all that useful but, nevertheless, are interesting to consider in the benchmark, just for fun.

 ### Call `os.lstat` explicitly to get file size

-Here we are making an explicit call to operating system's `stat` function through `os.lstat()` method.
+Here, we are making an explicit call to operating system's `stat` function through `os.lstat()` method.

 <a name = "os_walk_lstat"></a>
 {% highlight python %}